Docs

 Middlewares

-With this adapter you can create procedure middlewares, those middlewares then can be added to a router class method by the @Middlewares() decorator.
+With this adapter you can create procedure middlewares, These middlewares can be added to a router class, either globally for all procedures in that router or individually to specific procedures using the @UseMiddlewares() decorator.

-The tRPC concept of middlewares is comparable to how Guards and Middlewares work in NestJS.
+This middleware approach in tRPC is similar to the Guards and Middlewares concept found in NestJS.

 đź’ˇ